 - Don’t leave your umbrella open in excessive winds or when not being used.
 Close the umbrella and firmly apply the strap around the middle of the umbrella holding the arms firmly against the umbrella mast.

-- To ensure your umbrella fabric stays looking good for the maximum number of years, its recommended that you protect the umbrella with a cover bag when not in use.
+- To ensure your umbrella fabric and frame stays looking good for the maximum number of years, its recommended that you protect the umbrella with a cover bag when not in use.
 This reduces wear and tear on the fabric caused by pollution, dust, salt spray, pollen, birds, wind and excessive exposure to the sun.
-This will greatly extend the life of the umbrella fabric and also the frame.
+This will greatly extend the life of the umbrella fabric and also reduce wear and tear on the frame.

-- It is beneficial to periodically wash your umbrella using fresh water from a hose.
-This will help to remove dirt and keep the umbrella and fabric clean.
-If required you may want to give the full umbrella frame a wash with warm soapy water to remove any build up of dirt or grime.
+- It is beneficial to periodically wash your umbrella using fresh water from a hose, especially in coastal environments.
+This will help to remove salt residue, dirt and keep the umbrella frame and fabric clean.
+If required you may want to give the full umbrella a wash with warm soapy water to remove any build up of dirt or grime.

 - When the umbrella will be transported, stored or closed for extended periods of time, it is best to pull out and fold the acrylic canvas canopy as shown in the Riviera umbrella manual.
 This will prolong the new look of the canvas and reduce the risk of marks on the fabric from getting pinched in between umbrella the aluminium frame.